mhlr/awesome-jax/README.md

 # Awesome JAX

-for a moew complete & current list see https://github.com/gn2cholas/awesome-jax
+for a more complete & current list see https://github.com/gn2cholas/awesome-jax

 ## The JAX Library
 - repo: https://github.com/google/jax